Vision for good

 Barry

-"I have known Nicky Ragge for 30 years.
-She has been an inspiration to us in finding out about the genetics that may have caused our son's condition."
+I have known Nicky Ragge for 30 years.
+She has been an inspiration to us in exploring the genetic research related to anophthalmia and developmental eye anomalies, which may have contributed to our son's condition, including microphthalmia.

 Watch Barry's video